Newborn Session Prep Guide!!

 Yay!!
 We know you are just excited as we are to capture those little tiny fingers and toes while it last!
 Once you and baby have been giving the green light to go home, please contact us right away to schedule a definite date and time for your babies newborn session.
 Sessions are typically scheduled 2 to 4 days, following your release.

 When scheduling the session the earlier the better.
-Newborns much younger tend to do very well in the studio, oppose to a baby that is 10-14 days old.
+Newborns much younger tend to do very well, oppose to a baby that is 10-14 days old.
 They tend not to wake up frequently and as easily when getting them posed for the scene.
 A mere 48 hours in a newborn's life is very crucial when preparing them for their session.
 We have witnessed many, many times after the 10 day mark, newborns have discovered the art of stretching!
 Once that happens…they won’t let us curl them up in the cute little newborn poses, without a fight!

 Still need to come in after the 10-14 day mark?
 No worries!!